padogrid/bundle-hazelcast-4n5-app-perf_test_sb-cluster-sb/README.md

 The merged cluster should have the exact same data as Cluster B since both maps are configured with `LatestUpdateMergePolicy`.

 From the node-01.local desktop, i.e., Cluster A, re-execute the query, `select * from nw/orders order by orderId`.
-You should now see the query successfully return results now that the Cluster A and Cluster B are merged into one.
+You should now see the query successfully returns results now that Cluster A and Cluster B are merged into one.

 ## Teardown